Naltrexone For Alcohol Addiction Treatment

 Those who struggle with alcohol addiction often feel isolated and alone, and these feelings can be difficult to escape.
 When an addict comes to terms with their addiction and decides to seek out treatment, it’s a big deal.
 In fact, it’s the first step in the recovery process.
 Oftentimes, alcoholics aren’t aware of the wealth of treatment options available to them.
 As rehabilitation centers and 12-step programs are often the most publicized, some may be unfamiliar with the other options, such as medications like Naltrexone.

 There are a few different types of medication that can be used to treat alcohol addiction.
 None of these medications cure addiction, but they do help to curb withdrawal symptoms, reduce cravings, and discourage addicts from consuming alcohol.
-One option is Naltrexone, a non-addictive drug that reduces cravings for alcohol by eliminating the high feeling associated with drinking.
+One option is Naltrexone, a non-addictive drug that blocks the “high” associated with drinking (but does not reduce the impairment).

 What Is It And How Does It Work